thiswillbeyourgithub/Clozolkor/README.md

 * added buttons, handy for mobile (one to reveal one cloze, one to reset)
 * more to come, this clozing system is the basis of my workflow
 * added a small delay to be sure that the cloze background is loaded before hiding it, otherwize the wrong color is selected
+* ability to show 5 by 5, or reveal everything, or rehide the clozes.
+* autoscroll if the cloze is outside the frame

 #### Demo (outdated, it is much better now)
 ![demo_gif](bin/demo.gif)

 ## Planned features / TODO list (some are really simple, don't forget to help!)
-* keep the button pressed should reveal the cards at a more manageable pace
-* add a shortcut that reveals everything
-* add a straightforward setting section on top of the code
+* make a better gif showcasing the most recent features
 * figure out a way to avoid hiding cloze hints
+* fix the hint given by mathjax formula by changing the color of clozes to the background's, but you then have to show a number indicating the number of cloze still hidden I guess
 * use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean
 * pressing the reveal shortcut should show `{{hint:}}` fields when there are no more cloze to unfold
 * the shortcut when seeing front should reveal the back
-* add a preview : the cloze that should disappear should change color just before, as a hint of the size of the deletion
+* add a preview : the cloze that could disappear should change color just before, as a hint of the size of the deletion
+* change link color with something like `a:visited { color:red }`, as currently they can be read above the colored background instead of being hidden
 * add a button in the edit window to automatically cloze every space of a text selection, or increment cloze number etc

 #### Known issues